All Your Dry Shampoo Frequently Asked Questions Answered!

 Don’t see your natural dry shampoo question answered here?Contact us today to ask – we don’t bite!

 It is a natural clay and starch based product which is used in between shampoos as a way to help reduce the oil in your hair, to give a clean and refreshed look.
+(To know more about Strandatory's Natural Dry Shampoo, click here.)

 The natural dry shampoo is supplied to you in a filled tub that has a dabbing dispenser on the top.
 You simply dab the applicator sponge along your root line and down your hair.
 It will automatically release the correct amount into your hair, you then just brush through as you would normally.
 It should only be used on dry hair.